Paul attended the University of Wisconsin in Madison 1962-66. He took a pre-med course of study and majored in chemistry.

 The first semester of my sophomore year had more downs than ups.
 I was enrolled in chemistry courses for chemistry majors and a calculus course that I didn't need to get into medical school.
 An English literature and psychology course completed my schedule.

 After the first six weeks of the semester, I was doing poorly or failing many classes.
 I remember having Ds in organic chemistry lecture and lab and an F in third-semester calculus.
 My C in English wasn't much better but I did have a B in psychology.

-By December 1963, I had raised my D in organic lab to a C and my D in organic lecture to a B. In calculus I had improved from an F to a C. Although I couldn't raise my English grade, my GPA was at least over a C with the Bs I had in organic lecture and psychology.
+By December 1963, I had raised my D in an organic lab to a C and my D in organic lecture to a B. In calculus, I had improved from an F to a C. Although I couldn't raise my English grade, my GPA was at least over a C with the Bs I had in organic lecture and psychology.